JoseRoca/WinFBX/docs/RichEdit/CTextDocument2 Class.md

 ```
 #### Return value

-The filename of this document, or an emmpty setring if there is not a filename associated with this object.
+The filename of this document, or an empty setring if there is not a filename associated with this object.

 #### Result code